If you’ve never heard of EV range anxiety, you’re not alone.

 The rise in the popularity of electric cars has the potential to reach beyond the automotive industry.
 Transport accounts for a considerable portion of global emissions and this shift could significantly reduce that.

 Is driving your electric vehicle stressing you out?
 You might have EV range anxiety.
 Learn more about what it is and how to cope with it.

 For all of the excitement and conversation, electric vehicles made up only 0.2 per cent of passenger vehicles worldwide in 2016, according to the International Energy Agency.

 Range Anxiety or EV Range Anxiety can be described as a constant worrying feeling that your electric vehicle (EV) won’t have enough juice to complete your trip.

 This nagging feeling that you won’t make it to the next charging station has plagued users since the first consumer battery-powered vehicles.

 While everything else about electric vehicles seems to be great, the plugging them in part is causing issues.
 It’s similar to stressing about your cellphone battery lasting through the day without a portable charger.

 People describe it as a lack of control they don’t feel comfortable with.
-This feeling is not totally unwarranted, as limited charging infrastructure has been a real issue.
+This feeling is not unwarranted, as limited charging infrastructure has been a real issue.

 Along with this, range limitations cause people to distrust their electric car’s mileage abilities.

 If you’re in an unfamiliar area, you’re even more stressed out.
 Will the nearest shopping mall be close enough?
-And will it even have a charging station?
+And will it also have a charging station?
 Your battery is now perilously low.
 Your options are running thin.